Trouble at CVS Health long-term care business weighs heavily

 CVS Health is setting 2019 earnings expectations well below Wall Street forecasts, as the company struggles to fix part of its business while blending in a major acquisition and attempting to change how customers use its stores.

 The drugstore chain and pharmacy benefit manager also is dealing with industry-wide pressure to reduce what customers pay for prescriptions.
-CVS Health shares sank while broader indexes rose slightly on Wednesday after the company unveiled its 2019 forecast and detailed fourth-quarter results.
+CVS Health shares sank while broader indexes stayed largely flat Wednesday after the company unveiled its 2019 forecast and detailed fourth-quarter results.

 CVS Health booked a $2.2 billion charge in the final quarter of 2018 from a business that provides services to long-term care facilities.
 That’s in addition to a $3.9 billion charge notched in last year’s second quarter.